 PURPOSE

-The purpose of this Conflict of Interest Policy is to protect the integrity and mission of [NAME] (the “Corporation”) when it is considering transactions, arrangements, or decisions that may benefit the private interests of a director, officer, key employee, or other person in a position of influence over the Corporation.
+The purpose of this Conflict of Interest Policy (“Policy”) is to protect the integrity and mission of [NAME] (the “Corporation”) when it is considering transactions, arrangements, or decisions that may benefit the private interests of a director, officer, key employee, or other person in a position of influence over the Corporation.

 The Corporation is committed to conducting its affairs in a manner that honors God, protects the resources entrusted to it, promotes faithful stewardship, and ensures that decisions are made in the best interests of the Corporation and the people it serves.